 An investment of nearly £1m, the new ICQC,R is a pivotal part of an international effort to improve the sustainability of the cocoa production by enabling scientists to exchange distinct genetic types ('genotypes') for use in their crop-breeding or research programmes, whilst minimising the risk of spreading devastating pests and diseases.

 Since 1985, when a small collection of cocoa was received from the Royal Botanic Gardens at Kew, many clones have passed through the facility and many shipments made.
 Most of these have been received from the International Genebanks in Trinidad (CRC) and Costa Rica (CATIE) , but material has also been received from the wild and National collections.

-After two years in quarantine, clean and safe cocoa cuttings are shipped from Reading to some 20 different cocoa-producing countries.
+After two years in quarantine, clean and safe cocoa cuttings are shipped from Reading to cocoa-growing countries worldwide.
 These can then be incorporated into breeding programmes to create new varieties with higher yields and greater pest and disease resistance.
 Research is underway to improve and accelerate the quarantine process using new technologies.